 Welcome back to my new series, “This one time…” If you are new to the series then you can read the first episode here, which is all about the most embarrassing moment of my life that took place at Yosemite National Park, California.
+Or you could read all about my trip to San Fransisco here which featured one of the most bizarre moments of my life.
 In this series, I hope to write as many comical and/or inspirational travel stories as I can.
 If you are interested in me writing up one of your stories then please, be sure to contact me and I can give you further details on the plans I have for this series.
 Today’s story is inspired by my amazing and inspirational nan who – when she was just nineteen – travelled all the way from rainy England to the other side of the world…